Lucy Webb Hayes: First Lady of the United States

 However, Lucy rejected pleas from groups requesting her public support, committing herself instead to serving as a moral example to the nation.
 Rutherford once commented, "I don't know how much influence Mrs. Hayes has with Congress, but she has great influence with me."

 As First Lady, Lucy advocated for the completion of the Washington Monument.

 Official portrait of First Lady Lucy Webb Hayes, Daniel Huntington, 1881.
 The Woman's Christian Temperance Union paid for this portrait.

-When the children of Washington were banned from rolling their Easter eggs on the Capitol grounds, they were invited to use the White House lawn on the Monday following Easter.
+When the children of Washington were banned from rolling their Easter eggs on the Capitol grounds, they were invited to use the White House lawn on the Monday following Easter, beginning the enduring tradition of the White House Easter Egg Roll.

 Lucy was a friend to other First Ladies.
 During her tenure as First Lady, Lucy visited with Sarah Polk and journeyed to Martha Washington's Mount Vernon and Dolley Madison's Montpelier.
 She asked Julia Tyler to help officiate at a White House reception and was friendly with former First Lady Julia Grant.
 She was also friendly with future First Ladies including Lucretia Garfield, Ida McKinley, and Helen Herron Taft.

 When portraits of past presidents were commissioned for the White House, Lucy insisted that paintings of both Martha Washington and Dolley Madison also grace the walls of the presidential mansion.
 Lucy's own official portrait by Daniel Huntington was commissioned by the Woman's Christian Temperance Union.

-On his 48th birthday, Rutherford wrote to Lucy, "My life with you has been so happy--so successful--so beyond reasonable anticipations, that I think of you with a loving gratitude that I do not know how to express."
+On his 48th birthday, Rutherford wrote to Lucy, "My life with you has been so happy—so successful—so beyond reasonable anticipations, that I think of you with a loving gratitude that I do not know how to express."

 Rutherford kept his promise to serve only one term, the Hayes family returned to their Fremont, Ohio, home, Spiegel Grove, in 1881.

 Views on race

 Lucy Hayes was an advocate for African Americans both before and after the Civil War.
 She remained in contact with her family's former slaves, and employed some.
 Winnie Monroe, a former slave freed by Lucy's mother Maria, eventually moved to the White House with the Hayes family as a cook and nurse.
 Later, Lucy would encourage Winnie's daughter Mary Monroe to attend Oberlin.

 The Hayes were so known for their sympathy towards African Americans that a month after they returned to Cincinnati from Columbus, a black baby was left on their doorstep.

-In 1861, Lucy wrote to her husband, "if a contraband [runaway slave] is in Camp--- don't let the 23rd Regiment be disgraced by returning [him or her]."
+In 1861, Lucy wrote to her husband, "if a contraband [runaway slave] is in Camp— don't let the 23rd Regiment be disgraced by returning [him or her]."

 As First Lady, Lucy invited African-American performers to the White House.
 In 1878, Marie Selika Williams (1849–1937), also known as Madame Selika, appeared at the White House.
 Introduced by Frederick Douglass, Madame Selika was the first African-American professional musician to appear at the White House.